bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/09_PyCOMPSs_Notebooks.rst

 PyCOMPSs Notebooks
 ==================

-This section contains all PyCOMPSs related tutorial notebooks.
+This section contains all PyCOMPSs related tutorial notebooks (sources available in https://github.com/bsc-wdc/notebooks).

 It is divided into three main folders: